-Feel free to reach out by joining the Gitter chat room, send an email to scrapy-cluster-tech@istresearch.com, or for more formal issues please raise an issue.
+Feel free to reach out by joining the Gitter chat room, or for more formal issues please raise an issue.

-8.2 Kafka Monitor
+7.2 Kafka Monitor

 How do I extend the Kafka Monitor to fit my needs?

 Please see the plugin documentation here for adding new plugins to the Kafka Monitor.
 If you would like to contribute to core Kafka Monitor development please consider looking at our guide for Submitting Pull Requests.